huggingface/diffusers/docs/source/en/training/lora.md

 <Tip>

 💡 LoRA is not only limited to attention layers.
 The authors found that amending the attention layers of a language model is sufficient to obtain good downstream performance with great efficiency.
 This is why it's common to just add the LoRA weights to the attention layers of a model.
-Check out the [Using LoRA for efficient Stable Diffusion fine-tuning](https://huggingface.co/blog/lora) blog for more information about how LoRA works!
+Check out the [Using LoRA for Efficient Stable Diffusion Fine-Tuning](https://huggingface.co/blog/lora) blog for more information about how LoRA works!

 </Tip>

-[cloneofsimo](https://github.com/cloneofsimo) was the first to try out LoRA training for Stable Diffusion in the popular [lora](https://github.com/cloneofsimo/lora) GitHub repository. 🧨 Diffusers now supports finetuning with LoRA for [text-to-image generation](https://github.com/huggingface/diffusers/tree/main/examples/text_to_image#training-with-lora) and [DreamBooth](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth#training-with-low-rank-adaptation-of-large-language-models-lora).
+[cloneofsimo](https://github.com/cloneofsimo) was the first to try out LoRA training for Stable Diffusion in the popular [lora](https://github.com/cloneofsimo/lora) GitHub repository. 🧨 Diffusers now supports finetuning with LoRA for [text-to-image generation](../../../../examples/text_to_image/README.md#training-with-lora) and [DreamBooth](../../../../examples/dreambooth/README.md#training-with-low-rank-adaptation-of-large-language-models-lora).
 This guide will show you how to do both.

 If you'd like to store or share your model with the community, login to your Hugging Face account (create [one](https://hf.co/join) if you don't have one already):